Angaria (Roman law)

 The Roman system took its name from the Greek form of a Babylonian word adopted in Persian for these mounted couriers.
 In the Roman system, the supply of horses and their maintenance was a compulsory duty from which the emperor alone could grant exemption.

 The term was also used from the 4th century for the heavy transport vehicles of the cursus publicus and the draft animals which pulled them.
-It came to mean any compulsory service (cf. levy) or oppression in both medieval Latin and Byzantine Greek.
-In modern Greek, it means any service or task only grudgingly undertaken by the one forced to perform it.
+It came to mean any compulsory service (cf. levy) or oppression in medieval Latin, Byzantine Greek, and old Bulgarian.
+In modern Greek and modern Bulgarian, it means any service or task only grudgingly undertaken by the one forced to perform it.